ILL, Institute Max von Laue - Paul Langevin, Grenoble

 Owing to its high-flux reactor, which became operational in 1971, ILL operates one of the most intense neutron sources in the world, feeding some 40 experimental stations.
 Thanks to its outstanding infrastructure, ILL has positioned itself at the forefront of neutron research.
 Every year several hundred scientists carry out their experiments and measurements at this unique research facility in Grenoble.

-ILL’s permanent members (associates) are France, Germany and the United Kingdom.
+ILL’s permanent members (the “Associates”) are France, Germany and the United Kingdom.
 Austria, Belgium, the Czech Republic, Denmark, Italy, Hungary, Poland, Spain, Switzerland and Sweden are scientific members, meaning they have five-year contracts allowing them use of the facility.
 With a staff of almost 500 and being subject to extremely strict nuclear security requirements, ILL has an annual budget approaching EUR 98 million.
 Operating the facility is thus a demanding task, but the fundamental importance of the services it supplies for research throughout the world amply justifies these efforts.

-Update programmes (Millennium and Endurance)
+Update programmes Millennium and Endurance

 Swiss participation